I'm Gonna Be Strong: Other versions

 Jackie DeShannon covered the song on her 1965 album This is Jackie DeShannon.
 Del Shannon covered this song on his 1965 album One Thousand Six Hundred Sixty One Seconds.

 Tim Rose released the song as single with the B-side "I Got a Loneliness" (Columbia USA 4-43958, 19 Dec 1966) and on his selftitled album 1967.

 Juice Newton included the song on her albums Quiet Lies (1982) and Greatest Hits (1984).

 Guitarist Ronnie Montrose created an instrumental version of this song on his Territory album (1986).

+Bill Medley covered the song in 1988.

 Dutch singer Glennis Grace covered the song in 1994, peaking at 13 on the Dutch Top 40.

 Buddy Miller covered the song on his 1999 album Cruel Moon, with Joy Lynn White on backing vocals.